Welcome to the Human Weapon Factory...

 The mark of a successful business is its affected clientele.
 Xavier’s diverse training outreach encompasses the entertainment and sports arenas where he’s had the privilege of working with football sensations Vernon Davis and Derrick Morgan, as well as basketball luminaries Surge Obaka and Shannon Brown.

-Xavier’s work with music industry giants began with his training sessions with world famous DJ Nabs for charity fights, R L, Stevie J and soul singer Monica.
+Xavier’s work with entertainment industry giants began with his training sessions with world-famous DJ Nabs for charity fights, R L, Stevie J, and soul singer Monica.
 One of Xavier’s most prized fitness training efforts was his work with superstar recording artist, dancer, and now actor, ‘Usher’, in his role as Sugar Ray Leonard in the film ‘Hands of Stone’, a biographical action film on the life of boxer Roberto “No Mas” Duran.
 Xavier continues as Usher’s private trainer keeping him in peak condition for concert performances.

 Xavier is now operating the soulful and authentic DECATUR BOXING CLUB and serves as Director of Boxing for the fast growing boxing and kickboxing franchise ‘9 Round’, the brainchild of one of Xavier’s former trainees who was inspired by his unique brand and training techniques.

 No question Xavier Biggs is making his mark in the world of fitness and training.